SkyeFull90/skyeServiceDir/cyberSec/secAnalyst.md

 ## More Netowrk Security

+### Data packet

-Data packet: A basic unit of information that travels from one device to another within network.
+A basic unit of information that travels from one device to another within network.

+### Bandwith

+ The amount of data a device recieves every second.

+### Transmission Control Protocol (TCP)

+ An internet communication protocol that allows two devices to form a connection and stream data

+### Internet Protocol

+A set of standards used for routing and addressing data as they travel between devices on a network

+### Port

+A software-based location that organizes the sending and recieving of data between devices on a network